brewffee/create-shortcut-nemo-action/README.md

 # create-shortcut-nemo-action
 A Nemo Action that allows you to create .desktop files linking to a file, link, or directory of your choosing.
 (This action is also available as a stand-alone application!)

+## NOTICE BEFORE YOU CONTINUE
+I'm no longer maintaining this project.
+This was made entirely with GitHub Copilot and Python, which I have not and do not plan to learn.
+The executable is very slow and unreliable, and any links that may break will not be updated.

 ![Preview](./instruction/preview.png)

 ## Installation